sachin191/pyrocopy/README.md

 * Detailed operation statistics

 ## Installation
-pyrocopy can be easily installed using pip with the following command:
+pyrocopy can be easily installed with **pip** using the following command:

 ```
 pip install pyrocopy